As a musician and composer, the past five years have been a whirlwind for Tilly Jones.

 While Tilly was in Year 12, her family were trying to find ways to gain financial support for the opportunities and equipment she needed.

-“My support worker found the Youth Off The Streets scholarship that supported young people with disabilities in rural areas,” she recalls.
+“My support worker found the Youth Off The Streets National Scholarship Program that supported young people with disabilities in rural areas,” she recalls.

 “We thought we’d give it a shot and apply for it.
 In between lessons at the Northern Rivers Conservatorium, I received a phone call from Jude, the scholarships coordinator, saying that I had won a Sony Foundation Australia scholarship.